 Isolation and mental health during COVID-19

-The outbreak of the Coronavirus COVID-19 has impacted people in varying ways.
+The outbreak of COVID has impacted people in varying ways.
 It is understandable that during times like this, people may be feeling afraid, worried, anxious and or overwhelmed by the constantly changing alerts and media coverage regarding the spread of the virus.

 Lifeline – The Lifeline website is a great resource and includes information on how to look after your mental health during these uncertain times.
 There are some excellent wellbeing tips and strategies for yourself and others you might be caring for during this pandemic.
 For more information, visit the Lifeline website or phone 13 11 14.